 With its stunning limestone cliffs, waterfalls and abandoned mines, Lathkill Dale packs a whole lot of fun into a few-mile stretch of river.
 And, luckily for you, this 6-mile Lathkill Dale walk route takes you to all the best parts.

-In fact, it’s one of the only walks in Derbyshire with waterfalls.
-So, you’ll want to keep reading for where to find free parking, the route to take and where to enjoy the best post-walk pub drink!
+Not only that, but this is one of the only walks in Derbyshire with waterfalls.
+So, you’ll want to keep reading for where to find free parking, the route to take and what you’ll see along this River Lathkill walk!